esacinc/MSInspector/README.md

 The experiments are:<br />
 Experiment 1, response curve (or ResponseCurve)<br />
 Experiment 2, evaluation of repeatability (or ValidationSamples)<br />
-Experiment 3, selectivity (or Seletivity)<br />
+Experiment 3, selectivity (or Selectivity)<br />
 Experiment 4, stability (Stability)<br />
 Experiment 5, reproducible detection of endogenous analyte (Endogenous)<br />

-The current version supports Experiment 1 and Experiment 2 in old and new templates.
+The current version supports Experiment 1 and Experiment 2 in the old and new templates.

-The work flow of MSInspector is shown in .\src\MSInspector\doc\workflow.pdf.
+The work flow of MSInspector is shown [here](https://github.com/esacinc/MSInspector/tree/master/src/MSInspector/doc/workflow.pdf).

-A report file (QC_report.html)will be generated which will capture the details of errors and warnings when running the R codes for the individual experiment.
+A report file (QC_report.html) will be generated which will capture the details of errors and warnings when running the R codes for the individual experiment.
-The details of the errors and warnings are listed in .\src\MSInspector\doc\issue_categories.pdf.
+The details of the errors and warnings are listed [here](https://github.com/esacinc/MSInspector/tree/master/src/MSInspector/doc/issue_categories.pdf).

 Documentation
 -------------